samboy/LUAstuff/blackCastle.md

-in to Lua as-is:  Backslashes will be retained in the string, and to handle stuff like `\u221e` without an entire Unicode library, the plan is to just pass `\u221e` as is to Lua; likewise, if we get `∞` (the infinity symbol, i.e. 221e, we will pass it to Lua as the UTF-8 characters `E2 88 9E`.
+in to Lua as-is:  Backslashes will be retained in the string, and to handle stuff like `\u221e` without an entire Unicode library, the plan is to just pass `\u221e` as is to Lua; likewise, if we get `∞` (the infinity symbol, i.e. 221e), we will pass it to Lua as the UTF-8 characters `E2 88 9E`.

+Update the library to allow the caller determine that JSON `null` becomes.
+This would allow us to handle null properly (since `nil` is *not* the same as JSON `null`).